abhishekbhaleyrao/learn/JavaScript/JavaScript.md

     };<br>

-# Chapter2: <br>Operators and Conditional Statements
+# Chapter 2: <br>Operators and Conditional Statements

 ## Comments in JS